kabs-d/finer-multimodal-canonicalization/README.md

 ![Attribute-guided retrieval](docs/phase2/figures/global_attribute_p10_all312.svg)

-An attribute-only text prompt—such as “a bird with a yellow wing”—is used to retrieve matching images from the CUB test set.
+An attribute-only text prompt, such as “a bird with a yellow wing”, is used to retrieve matching images from the CUB test set.
 Attribute-level text-to-image behavior transfers as well: Oxford-\(Q\) turns near-random unaligned cross-model retrieval into a clearly above-baseline result, while CUB-train-\(Q\) improves it further.